-I ache for light, but darkness surrounds me,
+I ache for light, but darkness surrounds me.

-I am a blind woman on a ledge.
+Like a blind woman on a ledge,

-And re-act to the world as if I were dead.
+And react to the world as if I were dead.

-My growl is a frightened instinct,
+My growl is a frightening instinct.

 My mourning like doves caught in traps.

-The destruction that they’ve caused.
+The destruction that I’ve caused.

-What is easy to keep lost.
+What is easier to lose?

 Something comes to lay claim on my past.

-With a voice strong and gentle it speaks,
+A voice strong and gentle meekly speaks,

 “What more can you live without?”
-It asks,

 The only thing left to give up is me.

-And this pain seems stagnantly wrung,
+And this pain seems fully wrung out,

-And then, I relinquish me.
+Then, I relinquish me.

-My heart must reject the lies that I told
+My heart rejects the lies I told

 To myself when the truth was too much.

-But rather repent and give them up.
+But rather repents and gives it up.

-My breath must be filled with total trust,
+Since my breath must be filled with total trust,

-As I let go and surrender my will.
+I let go and surrender my will.

-Than the punishment I have sentenced me too.
+But the punishment I sentenced me to.

-Stepping out of my cage I humbly
+Stepping humbly out of my cage,

-Like a child I hand over lock and key,
+Like a child, I hand over lock and key,

-To the Life-Giver who takes my heart.
+To the Life-Giver who saves my heart.

 I give to Him the lies I told,

-The feast I took,
+The feast I had,

 The breath I breathed.